Melophobia: Commercial performance

+Touring

+Following the release of the album, in January 2014 Cage the Elephant announced an extensive tour in support of the album.
+The tour started on February 3, 2014, in London and ended on May 20 in Oakland, California.
+The tour saw them make stops in Europe in the UK, France, Belgium, Ireland and Denmark.
+The second leg of the tour took place in South America with shows in Argentina, Chile and Brazil.
+The final leg of the tour strictly took place in the United States.
+They made multiple festival appearances at the Coachella Music Festival, Lollapalooza Brazil, Chile and Argentina.

 Critical reception

 Melophobia has received positive reviews from contemporary music critics.
 Brian Mansfield of USA Today designated it "Album of the Week," summarizing that "Melophobia may mean 'fear of music,' but there's nothing to be afraid of: Its glorious chaos makes for thrilling listening."
-While August Brown of the Los Angeles Times viewed Melophobia as "a bit more stoned and mellow" than its predecessor, "they're in a class of their own [...]
+August Brown of the Los Angeles Times viewed Melophobia as "a bit more stoned and mellow" than its predecessor, "they're in a class of their own [...]
 Let's just be glad to have such imagination on our drive time rock radio again."

 Holly Gleason of Paste described the album as "post-modern glam revival," praising Jay Joyce's production and opining that "Melophobia is united in both the urgency of the performances and the seemingly toxic love affairs that populate these songs."
 Rolling Stones Jon Dolan considered the record a combination of "Sixties garage rock, Seventies punk and Eighties alt-rock into excellently weird new shapes."
 Doug McCausland of Alternative Nation said Melophobia was Cage's strongest record at the time.

+Ox-Fanzine praised the album's change in sound compared to their previous releases, stating, "Melophobia is by no means boring.
+It is the magnificent evolution of a band that has realized how to move forward."
+A reviewer from Ultimate Guitar added, "The band has some kind of knack at creating a certain mood with their music that I can't quite define, but makes me feel more carefree than before I listened to the album."

 Alternative Presss Jason Schreurs wrote that Melophobia "is, at its best, ambitious and teeming with ideas and, at worst, one heck of a mish-mash of sounds."